marek-chadim/Markups-and-Public-Procurement/README.md

 # Markups and Public Procurement
-Bachelor Thesis and currently a Working Paper
+Bachelor’s Thesis, currently a Working Paper.